nitinshukla413/nitinshukla413/README.md

 ## Hi there 👋, I'm Nitin

-### I'm learning to become Full stack developer Currently in 2nd year undergrad @AITR,Indore
+### I'm learning to become Full stack developer Currently in 2nd year undergrad @AITR,Indore.

 <!--
 **nitinshukla413/nitinshukla413** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->

-- 🌍  I’m from Indore(India) .
+- 🌍  I’m from Indore(India).

 - 🌱 I’m currently learning Flutter Development.